 One of the main objectives of a flex room is to simplify.
 Moving bulky furniture in and out of the room to suit the needs of a homeowner is the anything but simple.
 Modular furniture plays a key role in the flex room and can actively demonstrate why downsizing isn't so scary after all!

 A casual den that allows homeowners to escape and watch the game in peace is appreciated.
-During the NEXTadventure Block Party, many attendees noted that it would also be a great yoga room.
+Last year, during the NEXTadventure Block Party, many attendees noted that it would also be a great yoga room.

-Let's be clear: 55+ doesn't mean "retired" just yet!
+Let's be clear: 55+ doesn't necessarily mean "retired" just yet!
 Even those who are retired tend to find themselves working on something from time to time.
 A full-blown home office might be a bit excessive (and dated), but an occasional working space is always welcomed.
-It is easy to swing the desk out and converts the room into the home office with a place for a laptop and files, providing a perfect spot for productivity.
+Swinging out the desk is a simple task, converting the room into a productive home office with minimal effort.

 Occasional Spare Bedroom